folio-org/folio-sample-modules/simple-perl/README.md

 of this module:

  - ModuleDescriptor.json: A module description for the module.
- - DeploymentDescriptor1: to tell Okapi that the server is already running at a URL
+ - DeploymentDescriptor-url.json: to tell Okapi that the server is already running at a URL
- - DeploymentDescriptor2: to tell Okapi to deploy the module directly
+ - DeploymentDescriptor-exec.json: to tell Okapi to deploy the module directly
+ - DeploymentDescriptor-docker.json: to tell Okapi to deploy the module as a Docker container
  - TenantModuleDescriptor.json: A small structure to enable the module for our test tenant.

 Other useful files include: